Onlywar10/VR-Unity/README.md

 - Towers to defend against enemies
 <br> </br>
 ## Week 0: A Fresh start in summer
-##RESTARTING##
 Now, I plan to use the Unreal engine for my platform, and I will be developing a Paper's Please type of game within the VR engine
-###Current essential features###
+###Current essential features
--VR first-person perspective
+- VR first-person perspective
--NPC that comes into a room and provides the player with information -Buttons to Allow or Deny entry to the building
+- NPC that comes into a room and provides the player with information
+- Buttons to Allow or Deny entry to the building
-###Bonus Features###
+###Bonus Features
--Multiplayer mode, where the players on PC or mobile can try and deceive the VR player -Utilizing chatbots to make non-scripted responses to the player's actions.
+- Multiplayer mode, where the players on PC or mobile can try and deceive the VR player
+- Utilizing chatbots to make non-scripted responses to the player's actions.